ipfs-examples/helia-examples/examples/helia-webpack/README.md

 ## Usage

-In this example, you will find a boilerplate you can use to guide yourself into bundling js-ipfs with webpack, so that you can use it in your own web app!
+In this example, you will find a boilerplate you can use to guide yourself into bundling helia with webpack, so that you can use it in your own web app!

 You should see the following: